RinatValiullov/prepare-for-interview/README.md

-# Prepare-for-interview Solving tasks for an interview
+# Tasks of varying complexity (to prepare for the technical part of the interview)

 ## JavaScript